SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Experiments

 where $n$ is the total number of architectures and $\text{rank}_i$ is the rank of the activation function for architecture $i$.
 Higher values indicate better overall performance.
-The MRR analysis reveals the overall performance hierarchy across all architectures.
-Based on the ranking patterns, Leaky ReLU and ReLU show the strongest consistent performance, while SmartMixed demonstrates competitive results by consistently ranking in the top positions even when not achieving first place.
+Based on the ranking patterns, Leaky\_ReLU and ReLU show the strongest consistent performance, while SmartMixed demonstrates competitive results by consistently ranking in the top positions even when not achieving first place.
 The analysis shows that while no single activation function dominates universally, SmartMixed provides a robust adaptive solution that performs well across diverse architectural configurations.

-Figure~\ref{fig:ranking_distribution} complements the MRR analysis by showing the frequency distribution of rankings achieved by each activation function across all architectures.
-This visualization provides deeper insights into the consistency of performance for each method.
-The ranking distribution analysis reveals distinct performance patterns for each activation function across the 18 tested architectures.
-The results demonstrate a clear performance hierarchy: Leaky ReLU, ReLU, and SmartMixed emerge as the top-performing approaches, frequently competing for first-place rankings and consistently achieving positions within the top three.
+\autoref{fig:ranking_distribution} complements the MRR analysis by showing the frequency distribution of rankings achieved by each activation function across all architectures.
+The results reveal a clear performance hierarchy: Leaky\_ReLU, ReLU, and SmartMixed emerge as the top-performing approaches, frequently competing for first-place rankings and consistently appearing within the top three positions.
 In contrast, traditional activation functions such as Sigmoid and Tanh consistently underperform, predominantly occupying lower-ranked positions across most architectures.
-This distribution pattern validates SmartMixed's effectiveness as an adaptive approach that can compete with well-established fixed activation functions.
+This distribution pattern further validates SmartMixed's effectiveness as an adaptive approach capable of competing with well-established fixed activation functions.

-To further understand the internal workings of SmartMixed networks, we analyzed the weight connectivity patterns between neurons with different activation functions across all architectures.
-Figure~\ref{fig:activation_weights_heatmap} presents a heatmap visualization of the average connection weights between neurons grouped by their activation function types, with Sigmoid excluded due to its rare selection frequency across the networks.
+To further understand the internal workings of SmartMixed networks, we analyzed the weight connectivity patterns between neurons with different activation functions across all architectures. \autoref{fig:activation_weights_heatmap} presents a heatmap visualization of the average connection weights between neurons grouped by their activation function types, with Sigmoid excluded due to its rare selection frequency across the networks.